Iceboundjester8/MiaNami/README.md

 ## Contributing

-Feel free to send us pull requests and they may be added if we think they are a good addition to the mods (bug fixes are welcome and very likely to be added)
+Feel free to send us pull requests and they may be added if we think they are a good addition to the mod (bug fixes are welcome and very likely to be added)